ACEA Therapeutics is committed to developing and delivering novel medicines designed to improve the lives of patients with life-threatening diseases.

 Abivertinib, discovered by ACEA Therapeutics (a subsidiary of Sorrento Therapeutics), is a dual inhibitor of the epidermal growth factor receptor (EGFR) and Bruton’s Tyrosine Kinase (BTK) receptor.

-As a third-generation EGFR inhibitor for NSCLC, Abivertinib has three advantages: the inhibition of T790M isoform-specific kinase activity, maintaining efficacy against exon 19 and 21 mutations, and sparing the inhibition of wild-type EGFR.
+As a third-generation EGFR inhibitor for NSCLC, Abivertinib has three advantages: the inhibition of T790M isoform-specific kinase activity, maintaining efficacy against exon 19 and 21 mutations, and sparing the wild-type EGFR.
 More than 600 patients have been treated with Abivertinib at different doses.
-Favorable clinical efficacy and manageable adverse events in 300 patients with EGFR T790M+ NSCLC as a second line therapy was reported in ASCO conference.
-Abivertinib showed similar efficacy with Osmertinib, an only FDA approved third generation EGFR inhibitor, but a different resistant mechanism, warranting a potential of alternative use in NSCLC (Mol Cancer Ther 15: 2586-2597; EBioMedicine 43:180-187; Neoplasia 41: 41-51; Sci.
-Bull.
-64:499-503).
-Abivertinib phase III study as first line therapy for NSCLC has been launched in China.
+Positive clinical efficacy and manageable adverse events in 300 patients with EGFR T790M+ NSCLC as a second line therapy was reported in Clinical Cancer Research.
+Abivertinib showed similar efficacy to Osimertinib (Tagrisso), an only FDA approved third generation EGFR inhibitor, but a different resistant mechanism, warranting a potential of alternative use in NSCLC.
+Recently FDA granted IND clearance for Phase II clinical trial to treat Tagrisso resistant patients, a pivotal study potentially leading to the drug approval based on the communication with FDA.

 Abivertinib is also a potent irreversible inhibitor of BTK which is a critical molecule in B cell development and signaling.
-Abivertinib is being investigated in an open-label phase I study in patients with R/R B–cell lymphoma (NCT03060850).
-Favorable safety and tolerability with encouraging clinical efficacy in patients with R/R B-cell malignancies, a phase II registration trial with a subtype B-cell lymphoma will be soon initiated.
+Abivertinib has completed an open-label Phase Ib study in patients with R/R B-cell lymphoma (NCT03060850) in China.
+Favorable safety and tolerability with encouraging clinical efficacy in patients with R/R B-cell malignancies, a Phase II registration trial with a subtype B-cell lymphoma will be soon initiated in China.

 BTK is also a critical molecule in immune regulation and host inflammatory responses.
-Abiveritinib showed potent anti-inflammation and immune modulation activities by inhibiting production of key pro- inflammatory cytokines including IL-1beta, IL-6 and TNF-alpha.
+Abiveritinib showed potent anti-inflammation and immune modulation activities by inhibiting production of key pro-inflammatory cytokines including IL-1beta, IL-6, and TNF-alpha.
 These cytokines are associated with cytokine release syndrome (CRS) and COVID-19 disease progression with poor outcomes in patients with acute respiratory distress syndrome (ARDS).
-The trial, titled A Phase 2, Double Blinded, Randomized Study of the Efficacy and Safety of STI-5656 (Abivertinib Maleate) With Standard of Care Versus Standard of Care in Subjects Hospitalized With COVID-19 (NCT04440007), will be initially conducted in centers in the USA.
+The trial, titled A Phase 2, Double Blinded, Randomized Study of the Efficacy and Safety of STI-5656 (Abivertinib Maleate) With Standard of Care Versus Standard of Care in Subjects Hospitalized With COVID-19 (NCT04440007), has been completed in USA and Brazil.

 Investigator Initiated Trials (IIT)